campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/1-benchmarks.md

 measure, but it is a useful one to start with.

-In the case of a program that runs for a limited time (unlike servers, which run indefintely) I recommend using the `time` command.
+In the case of a program that runs for a limited time (unlike servers, which run indefinitely) I recommend using the `time` command.

 ```bash
 $ go get github.com/golang/example/hello